ncbi/ribovore/00README.txt

   --wait <n> : allow <n> wall-clock minutes for jobs on farm to finish, including queueing time [500] --errcheck : consider any farm stderr output as indicating a job failure

-One important command line option to ribolengthchecker.pl is the -b option.
+One important command line option to riboaligner.pl is the -b option.
 This controls how many model positions are examined at the 5' and 3' ends when classifying the lengths of sequences, especially 'full-ambig' sequences.
 The default value is 10, but this